EugenMayer/docker-image-unbound/README.md

 Unbound DNS resolve / cache / validate [unbound.net](https://unbound.net/)

-**for amd64 its**
+**for amd64 its** Unbound  1.8.1,  1.1.1
-Unbound Version: 1.8.1
-OpenSSL Version: 1.1.1

-**for arm32/64 its**
+**for arm32/64 its** Unbound 1.7.3, OpenSSL 1.0.2p

-Unbound Version: 1.7.3
-OpenSSL Version: 1.0.2p
-(alpine:edge is yet outdated for arm on docker, waiting for it to get repushed)
+(amd32v6|amd64v8/alpine:edge is yet outdated for arm arch on hub.docker, waiting for it to get repushed)

 ## Start